 Weather on Cape Cod

 Since the Cape is surrounded by water, the weather is mild compared to the rest of Massachusetts.
 It’s relatively cooler in the summer months and slightly warmer in the winter.
-Come prepared, though, because you can experience all four seasons in a single day here just like in the rest of New England!
+Come prepared, though, because you can experience all four seasons in a single day here, just like in the rest of New England!

 Spring on Cape Cod | Spring is very short.
-It seems like winter drags on until all of a sudden, in about mid-May, the sun shines and warmer temps hold strong.
+It seems like winter drags on until all of a sudden, in about mid-May, the sun shines, and warmer temps hold firm.
 Then humidity and heat hit, and just as suddenly, it’s summertime.
-High/Low temperatures in spring: 60°/30° F
+High/Low temperatures in spring: 60Β°/30Β° F

 Summer on Cape Cod | Summer can be hot and humid, but relief comes in the form of a sea breeze.
 Pack layers because nights can feel cool, especially by the water.
-High/Low temperatures in summer: 75°/57° F
+High/Low temperatures in summer: 75Β°/57Β° F

 Fall on Cape Cod | Like spring, autumn on Cape Cod shows up a little later.
-Summer continues on into September Fall foliage doesn’t peak until late October into November.
-High/Low temperatures in fall: 70°/40° F
+Summer continues into September, and fall foliage doesn’t peak until late October or November.
+High/Low temperatures in fall: 70Β°/40Β° F

 Winter on Cape Cod | Winter can be mild, as I explained above.
-It does snow on the Cape but temps have to remain on the low side for it to stick.
+It does snow on the Cape, but temperatures have to remain low for it to stick.
 For the most part, if it’s snowing in New England, it’s only raining on the Cape.
-High/Low temperatures in winter: 42°/24° F
+High/Low temperatures in winter: 42Β°/24Β° F

 A blossoming spring day in Wellfleet. (c) Brittany Quaglieri